alicesmail12/Smoking-PPP-MR/PlasmaProteome-PPP/TNFRSF4/Images/README.md

 The heatmap 'Pleiotropy-Summary-Plot.png' cross references each SNP used as an IV for TNFRSF4 with the effect these SNPs have on the other proteins assessed in step 2 of this analysis.
+It can be seen that 3 SNPs are highly pleiotropic, these are highlighted in.